HARSHITABASERA/MENTORNESS-/README.md

 # MENTORNESS-
-The source code, video presentation and PPT of decoding gaming behaviour of players is associated with Mentorness  data analyst internship program.
+The project source code is of decoding gaming behaviour of players is associated with Mentorness  data analyst internship program.